krpiatkowski/json-schema-validator/README.md

 json-schema-validator
 =====================

-A json schema validator for iOS
+A json schema validator for iOS based on http://json-schema.org